JoshLakenan/ErrandPlanner/README.md

 3. Create a .env within the cloned `ErrandPlanner` root directory that provides the following environment variables, including the google maps API key mentioned in step 2.
-    - The .env file is used to configure the following information the ports and database credentials, but is also used to customize the following functional/ performance / security settings in the app:
+    - The .env file is used to configure ports and database credentials, but is also used to customize the following functional/ performance / security settings in the app:
       - `JWT_EXPIRES_IN` - This value sets the expiration time for the JSON web tokens issued by the backend.
       - `CORS_ORIGINS` - This value should be set to a comma seperated list